OpenTreeOfLife/germinator/taxa/README.md

 meaning:

-"Raise an alert if the taxon _Tenrecidae_ (as it is defined by OTT) is not monophyletic.
+"Raise an alert if the taxon _Tenrecidae_ (as it is defined by OTT) does not show up as monophyletic.
 Evidence for this monophyly claim may be found in the article with DOI http://dx.doi.org/10.1006/mpev.2001.1055 ."

 Similarly, the files inclusions*.csv have rows like the following: